mlmorg/jquery.batch/README.md

 - `toJSON([requests])`

-    This is used to serialize an array of all requests before it is sent as a batch Ajax request. `requests` is simply an array of all of the individual requests in a batch.
+    This is used to serialize an array of all requests before it is sent as a batch Ajax request. `requests` is simply an array of all the individual requests in a batch.
 By default, this returns the `requests` array after passing it through `JSON.stringify`.

 - `parse([data])`

     This is used to parse out the response from the server.
-This **must** return a hash consisting of:
+This **must** return an array of request hashes, with each hash consisting of (at least):

     - `status` - the response status code
     - `body` - the body of the request response